olendorf/github_for_researchers/_units/getting_started_with_github.md

 Much of how we interact with GitHub is by convention.
 Over time users, and GitHub have found the best ways to interact with it, the best workflows and other best practices.

-We typically refer to a repository that is local as our **local repository** or sometimes **working repository**.
+We refer to a repository that is local as our **local repository** or sometimes **working repository**.
 Any other repository is referred to as a **remote repository**.

 ## Our First GitHub Project

-Working with GitHub typically involves at least two repositories, the local repository, and the remote repository on GitHub.
+Working with GitHub usually involves at least two repositories, the local repository, and the remote repository on GitHub.
 There are two ways to get started with any project using GitHub.
 The first being local first, where you have a local repository, create an empty GitHub, remote repository and copy your local repo to GitHub.
 The other way is create a GitHub repo first and **clone** it to your local computer.
 Since we already have a local repository lets do that first.